OSCNWeb/Courts/judges/paula-inge.md

-﻿---
+---
-fname: 'Paula'
+fname: Paula
-lname: 'Inge'
+lname: Inge
 id: 1073
-published: false
+published: true
 layout: judge-bio
 ---
 Paula G. Inge, a native of Oklahoma was born in Norman and graduated